yellowtree/geoip-detect/readme.txt

 = 2.9.0 =
 * NEW: Wizard to get the right ip adress (in order to simplify reverse proxy configuration).
 * The reverse proxy logic was heavily changed.
 If you run into configuration errors, try the wizard.
+* NEW: The CSS classes that are added to the body-tag (if enabled in the options) now also include the most specific subdivisino (province).
+* Maxmind vendor code was updated to the current version (2.8.0).

 = 2.8.2 =
 * Maxmind vendor code was updated to the current version (2.7.0).